 The Victoria Del Sur, this segment’s boat, was much smaller than the first one but large enough for our shrinking group of those doing the full Andean Lakes crossing.
 An outdoor upper deck is as far as I ventured into the boat.
 Jeff checked out the lower deck which had a small outer area and large viewing windows for those who prefer to be indoors.

 As we pulled away from Puerto Alegre, condors glided overhead, their magnificent wingspan impressive, even at a distance.
 This short cruise crossed the deep green Lago Frías (Cold Lake).

 Clear Argentinean immigration in Puerto Frías

 Length: 15 minutes

-Bus from Puerto Frías Argentina Over the Boarder to Peulla Chile
+Cruce Andino segment 5: Bus from Puerto Frías Argentina over the border to Peulla Chile

 Length: 2 hours

 The bus used for this segment was the weak spot of our journey.
 Small, and only slightly more comfortable than a school bus, every seat was needed for the passengers, many of whom had to sit with strangers.
 You can see it in the photo above, waiting for us outside Argentina’s immigration building.